 Caldicott Guardian

 The GP Practice has a Caldicott Guardian.
 A Caldicott Guardian is a senior person within a health or social care organisation, preferably a health professional, who makes sure that the personal information about those who use its services is used legally, ethically and appropriately, and that confidentiality is maintained.
 The Caldicott Guardian for the GP practice is:

-[insert name and title of Caldicott Guardian and contact details - email address]

 Data Protection Officer (DPO)

 Under the UK GDPR all public bodies must nominate a Data Protection Officer.
 The DPO is responsible for advising on compliance, training and awareness and is the main point of contact with the Information Commissioner’s Office (ICO).
 The DPO for the practice is:

-[insert name / or supplier of DPO and contact details]
+Mrs Emma Hadwin

 We will continually review and update this privacy notice to reflect changes in our services and to comply with changes in the law.
 When such changes occur, we will revise the last updated date as documented in the version status in the header of this document.